 Organising Pet Products

-Try to create a convenient space for consolidating your pet food, treats, supplements, medications, and other care supplies.
+Try to create convenient spaces for pet food, treats, supplements, medications, and other care supplies.
 Apply the everything-in-its-place philosophy.
 This may require different storage spaces in different usage areas.
-We currently have a feeding zone in the kitchen area, a storage zone in the linen cupboard (extra towels, clothing, etc), and a go-zone by the doorway for leads, collars, etc. The doorway area includes hooks for hanging/drying wet gear after rainy walks.
+We currently have a feeding zone in the kitchen, a storage zone in the linen cupboard (extra towels, clothing, etc), and a go-zone by the door for leads, collars, etc. The doorway area includes hooks for hanging/drying wet gear after rainy walks.
 All of those dog accessories need routine cleaning as well.
 Soak, scrub, rinse, and dry regularly.

 Cleaning Pet Food and Water Bowls

-Use a designated feeding area and, if your dog is a messy eater, using a mat can help contain mess and protect floors.
-You can buy inexpensive easy-clean laminated place mats for bowls or sturdier edged eating mats for extra containment, but I have a different secret weapon.
+Use a designated feeding area.
+If your dog is a messy eater, using a mat can help contain mess and protect floors.
+You can buy inexpensive laminated placemats or sturdier edged eating mats for extra containment, but I have a different secret weapon.
 Our dogs can be messy eaters and they are always messy drinkers.
 Full head dunkers!
 When we moved from a tiled home (great) to heritage hardwood (uhhhohhh), we wanted ready access to fresh water all the time, but also needed to protect the floors.
 The solution?
 Bathmats to the rescue again!

 Cleaning Pet Beds and Blankets